-Andersen Ward (Mother and Baby Unit)
+Andersen Ward at Loweswater (Mother and Baby Unit)

-Central to the philosophy of the MBU is to promote the mother and baby relationship within a secure and supportive environment while incorporating evidence based practice drawn from the fields of both peri-natal and general mental health knowledge.
+Central to the philosophy of the MBU is to promote the mother and baby relationship within a secure and supportive environment while incorporating evidence-based practice drawn from the fields of both perinatal and general mental health knowledge.

-The time around childbearing may make some women vulnerable to recurrences of, or new mental health problems.
+The time around childbearing may make some women vulnerable to recurrences of, or new, mental health problems.
 In cases of depression, puerperal psychosis and other mental disorders, the separation of mother and baby can create a secondary disturbance of bonding.

-The unit provides comprehensive advice, medical and psychological assessment and treatment for women with previous or current mental health problems who have recently given birth, are pregnant or who wish to become pregnant.
-It also offers support and supervision which is tailored to the individuals needs to promote and ensure the infants safety.
+The unit provides comprehensive advice, medical and psychological assessment, and treatment for women with previous or current mental health problems who have recently given birth, are pregnant, or who wish to become pregnant.
+It also offers support and supervision which is tailored to the individual’s needs to promote and ensure the infant’s safety.

-Mothers who are admitted to the ward may be experiencing maternal mental health difficulties such as post-natal depression or post-partum psychosis or an exacerbation of existing mental health difficulties such as schizophrenia or bipolar affective disorder.
+Mothers who are admitted to the ward may be experiencing maternal mental health difficulties such as postnatal depression or postpartum psychosis, or an exacerbation of existing mental health difficulties such as schizophrenia or bipolar affective disorder.

-The involvement of partners, family members and friends is encouraged and the unit offers support and education for all who visit.
+The involvement of partners, family members, and friends is encouraged, and the unit offers support and education for all who visit.

-• Single bedrooms with separate shower rooms.
+• Single bedrooms with ensuite shower rooms

-• A dining area
+• A nursery

 • A fully equipped milk kitchen